jd-anderson/multitask_bisim/README.md

-# Bisimulation-Based Analysis of Policy Gradient Performance in Multitask Linear Quadratic Control
+# Policy Gradient Bounds in Multitask Linear Quadratic Control

 This repository includes the Python codes to implement the experimental results of the following paper:

-1) C. Stamouli*, L. F. Toso*, A. Tsiamis, J. Anderson, G. Pappas (2025).
-[Bisimulation-Based Analysis of Policy Gradient Performance in Multitask Linear Quadratic Control]()
+1) C. Stamouli*, L. F. Toso*, A. Tsiamis, G. J. Pappas, J. Anderson (2025).
+[Policy Gradient Bounds in Multitask Linear Quadratic Control]()

 ^* = equal contribution.